Building a Better Team

 Even if someone gets on your every nerve, please try to find something you have in common.
 Getting along with someone is much easier if you focus on what unites you instead of what drives you apart.
 You don’t have to be best friends, but you need to work together, so try to make it a pleasant experience.

 Everyone wants to be treated with respect.
-If someone is being difficult, please listen to what they’re saying before you jump in with a response.
+If someone is being difficult, please listen to what they’re saying before responding.
 Sometimes, an angry coworker wants to feel heard, and by being the bigger person, you can help resolve the problem instead of getting bogged down in it.

 3. Set boundaries.

 You have more control than you think when handling difficult people at work.
 Establish conscious and proactive boundaries about when you’ll interact with a difficult person.
-This could mean delegating tasks involving interacting with that person, but the edges will look different depending on the situation.
+This could involve delegating tasks that require interaction with that person, but the boundaries will look different depending on the situation.

 For example, if a coworker constantly interrupts your work to talk about something else, explain firmly that you’re in the middle of something and would prefer to be reached by email.
-If a coworker is taking credit for your work, confront them directly.
+If a coworker is taking credit for your work, confront them directly and respectfully.
 Be assertive and let your difficult coworker know when you won’t tolerate specific behavior, then stick to your guns.

 Someone in your business always needs to be clarified for you to understand and influence.
-If you need help handling difficult people at work, fill out my contact form, and I will help you with some ideas.
+If you need help handling difficult people at work, please fill out my contact form, and I will provide you with some helpful ideas.

 Coach Dave